By Mel Lee-Smith

-While some insurance providers offer unlimited payouts, most insurance companies limit their payouts per year or per incident.
-Maximum payouts per year limit the amount you’re reimbursed for your pet’s vet costs each year.
+While some insurance providers offer unlimited payouts, most pet insurance companies limit their payouts per year or per incident.
+Maximum payouts per year limit the amount you’re reimbursed for your pet’s veterinary costs each year.
 Maximum payouts per incident limit the amount you’re reimbursed per illness or accident.

-Accidents and emergencies happen.
-Vet care is expensive.
+Accidents and emergencies happen, and veterinary care can get expensive fast.
 That’s why it’s always better to be prepared for the worst-case scenario.

 Pet insurance is particularly useful for breeds predisposed to health problems.
-Some research predicts that pet parents can save as much as $10,000 in vet costs with insurance.
+Some research predicts that pet insurance can save pet parents as much as $10,000 in healthcare costs over a pet's lifetime.

 However, it’s a good idea to shop around and compare your options before committing to a plan.
 Read the terms and conditions carefully so you know what you’re signing up for.
 And if you’re unsure about anything, speak with a customer service representative to ensure maximum transparency.

 If you’re in the market for pet insurance, there are a few things you’ll want to keep in mind while searching for the right provider.